PMP Application Help: What is FastPM™ and Why Do You Need It?

 - Encourage dishonesty on your application.
 We are experts in explaining your experiences using PMBOK concepts and terminology, but we have also have been through the PMI audit process enough and know that passing the audit requires verification of your experience.

-- Do anything that is dishonest or violates the PMI’s Code of Ethics.
-As PMPs, we are bound by the PMI Code of Ethics.
+- Do anything that is dishonest or violates PMI’s Code of Ethics and Professional Conduct.
+As PMPs, we are bound by the Code of Ethics too.
 Tip: You need to know PMI’s Code of Ethics for the PMP exam, so you might as well read it now!

 - Share your information with anyone without your permission.